 Skip to content

 The HealthInfoNet has achieved recognition for its innovative approaches to the generation and sharing of knowledge.
 This recognition includes being chosen as a finalist in the prestigious Stockholm Challenge Award (the international award that highlights the benefits that information and communication technology can bring to people and society) and winning the Public Health Association of Australia's inaugural Eberhard Wenzel Online Award.
+Other HealthInfoNet awards include:

-Also in 2012, the Australian Indigenous HealthInfoNet was recognised by Edith Cowan University, winning the Vice Chancellors Excellence in Research Award.
-Established as a way to recognise and reward staff for outstanding achievements, the annual awards acknowledge excellence across a range of categories, from engagement and research to service to the University.
-The HealthInfoNet received this accolade for the vital role it plays in the area of translational research within the Indigenous health sector.
+Winner of the award which was established as a way to recognise and reward staff for outstanding achievements, across a range of categories.
+The HealthInfoNet received this accolade for its vital role in translation research within the Aboriginal and Torres Strait Islander health sector.

 One of three finalists nominated for the category of Excellence in Research.
 The awards are an annual event that encourage, recognise and celebrate achievements to prevent and reduce alcohol and other drug use and harm in Australia.

 Winner of the 'Diversity' category.
 The judges of the 'Diversity' category agreed that the HealthInfoNet makes a significant contribution to improving the health of Aboriginal and Torres Strait Islanders - “Through a visually stunning interface, the HealthInfoNet has developed an online Indigenous health resource, which helps overcome the obstacles posed by Australia's vast geographic expanses and the remoteness of many affected communities.”
 The judges commented that many communities and projects from outside Australia could learn a lot from this important resource that appropriately respects the culture of our first nation people.